version française ici

 What: workshop (intensive research) and hackathon at the Cité des Sciences et de l’Industrie.
 Universcience in partnership with the International experimental Studio for bio-digital City welcomes a workshop on the occasion of the « Terra Data » exhibition.

-It will be organized in connection with the Experimental Laboratory Residence that brings together researchers working on digital city and bio-high-tech urban agriculture.
+It will be organized by the Experimental Laboratory that brings together researchers working on digital city and bio-high-tech urban agriculture.

 Who : The workshop (intensive research workshop) and hackathon are open to students and young professionals in architecture, urbanism, landscape, computing, robotics, agronomy, biology, sociology, art, modeling, political science, engineering, urban engineering, geography, design, graphics, journalism, communication or any other field concerned with city of the future.

 The objective : The objective is to offer living spaces adapted to climate change, using the most advanced techniques to produce dense, resilient, high adaptable, high sustainable, better livable cities.
 This approach includes a high-tech urban, biological, productive agriculture.
 It is then about a « digital city » and « bio-high-tech urban agriculture« .